-You need a container, but you’re not sure what kind.
 You type in “shipping container sizes and types”.
 The results pop up with things like “reefer container”, “40ft HC”, and “double door”.
 Great!
 Now which one to choose?
 We break down shipping container sizes, types and uses for you in this blog post.

-Understanding the different shipping container sizes: an overview
+Understanding the different shipping container sizes: An overview

 First things first, we’ll start with the standard container types.
 These are the most commonly used containers, and are also called dry containers.
 We’ll expand more on what a dry container is later on in the post.